tidyverse/tidyverse.org/content/blog/learn-tidyverse-ai/index.md

 * [ ] [`usethis::use_tidy_thanks()`](https://usethis.r-lib.org/reference/use_tidy_thanks.html)
 -->

-As an educator who teaches data science with R, I have LOTS of opinions about using artificial intelligence (AI) tools when learning R. But I will keep this post the use of generative AI tools, like Chat GPT, in learning R, and specifically learning to do data science with R and the tidyverse.[^1]
+As an educator who teaches data science with R, I have LOTS of opinions about using artificial intelligence (AI) tools when learning R. But I will keep this post to the use of generative AI tools, like ChatGPT, in learning R, and specifically learning to do data science with R and the tidyverse.[^1]

 I'll first walk you through three case studies that demonstrate what asking for help from a generative AI tool looks like.
 Then, I'll wrap up the post with some tips and good practices for getting the most out of help provided by these tools in the context of writing tidyverse code.